panqingyong/upupming.github.io/README.md

 # Configuration

-1. Fork this repo, rename it to `your-username.github.io`.
+1. Fork this repo, rename it to `your-username.github.io` and `git clone` to your computer.
 2. Delete `source/CNAME` or change its content to your own custom domain.
 3. Delete the `source/_drafts/` and `source/_posts/` folders.
 4. Modify other configurations as needed, especially `_config.yml` in the root folder and the `source/_data/melody.yml`(Follow the [hexo-theme-melody-doc](https://molunerfinn.com/hexo-theme-melody-doc/#/?id=hexo-theme-melody)).